Wolves on the ballot in Colorado a symbol of America's culture wars

 A controversial reintroduction in 1995 in Yellowstone National Park in Wyoming, north of Colorado, provides the answer.

 The project has turned out to be a model.
-Wolves curb the numbers of deer and elk - their preferred prey - from proliferating.
-In the process, entire ecosystems including water catchment areas are renewed and rebalanced.
+Wolves curb the proliferation of their preferred prey, deer and elk.
+In the process, entire ecosystems - including water catchment areas - are renewed and rebalanced.

-Essentially because of the extermination of predators, deer and elk have proliferated, not just in Colorado but in most of the United States - where wildlife populations are intensively managed.
+Essentially because of the extermination of predators, deer and elk have proliferated, not just in Colorado but in most of the US - where wildlife populations are intensively managed.

-"I don't think it's debatable that the elk herds here are overblown, they are the least healthy they've been in a long, long time," Dr Cutter said.
+"I don't think it's debatable that the elk herds here are overblown," Dr Cutter said.

 Colorado has the largest elk herd in the world.
-"We have over 700,000 deer and elk, so we have plenty of prey," Mr Murtaugh said.
+"We have over 700,000 deer and elk, so we have plenty of prey," said Mr Murtaugh.

 But it will continue to be a challenge to manage conflict, Mr Murtaugh acknowledged - in line with global trends where wildlife-human conflict (acute in some countries in Asia) is a growing problem.